manitadayon/tsBNgen/README.md

  - It handles arbitrary Bayesian network structure.

- - It supports loopback 1 (node at time t-1 can be connected to any node at time t) and loopback 2.
+ - It supports arbitrary loopback values.

- - The code can be modified easily to handle arbitrary long loopbacks.
+ - The code can be modified easily to handle arbitrary static and temporal structures.
 ---

 ### **Instruction**